arduinovc/arduinovc/README.md

 #Learning C/C++
 - 👨‍💻 Learning C++ with OpenClassRooms with wxWidgets (wxWindows) or NAppGUI for graphics on macOS & Windows.
 - 👨‍💻 Learning game development with Unity engine.
+- 👨‍💻 Learning C# with WPF and MAUI for developping apps.

 Lot of things inside my head.
-Lot of project.
+Lot of projects.
 Keep pushing.

 <!---
 arduinovc/arduinovc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.